R2RyAn/UniversityBuilder/README.md

 ## Future improvments 🪄
 * More information to display on the Member About Page.
-* More secure database implementation
-* User logins
+* User logins.
-* Mobile implementation
+* Mobile implementation.

 <br></br>